 Learn how you can help your employees find relief from COVID-19 with paid leave.

-What is the Families First Coronavirus Response Act?
+What is the Families First Coronavirus Response Act and American Rescue Plan Act?

 In response to the COVID-19 situation, the Families First Coronavirus Response Act (FFCRA) was passed.
-The act provides support to individuals and small businesses affected by COVID-19.
+The act provided support to individuals and small businesses affected by COVID-19.
+In March 2021, the American Rescue Plan Act (ARPA) was passed, providing updates to the provisions detailed in the FFCRA.

 If you have fewer than 500 employees, you'll have access to three new provisions to help your business and your employees during this time.
-The law goes into effect on April 1, 2020 and expires on December 31, 2020.
+The law went into effect on April 1, 2020 and after being partially extended, expired on March 31, 2021.
 If you have fewer than 50 employees, you may be able to get a waiver exempting your business from these new requirements.

-Select the product that you use to learn how to pay your employees effected by COVID-19:
+Select the product that you use to learn how to pay your employees affected by COVID-19:

 What do I need to do about the Coronavirus Response Act?